mendrika/imapfilter-myconfig/README.md

 # but why?
-Thunderbird fitlers causes heavy load on my laptop :-) It may save your life so feel free to use it.
+Thunderbird fitlers cause heavy load on my laptop :-) It may save your life so feel free to use it.

 # imapfilter-myconfig